-Based on our understanding of the process, we assessed the design and implementation of identified internal controls relating to the determination of the expected net realisable value.
+Based on our understanding of the process, we assessed the design and implementation of identified internal controls relating to the determination of expected sales proceeds.

-In doing so, we analysed the determination of the costs necessary to make the sale allocated to the sales and the loss rates observed in the past for the respective distribution and utilisation channels.
+In doing so, we analysed the determination of the selling costs allocated to the sales and the loss rates observed in the past for the respective distribution and utilisation channels.

-Furthermore, we examined the acquisition costs for a randomly selected sample and the season allocation of goods for a randomly selected sample.
+Furthermore, we examined the acquisition costs for a randomly selected sample and the seasonal allocation of goods for a randomly selected sample.

 In addition, we assessed the Company's analyses of the seasonality of fashion and constantly changing trends and, based on the Company's historical experience, evaluated whether the discounts recorded were appropriate.
 We assessed these historical empirical values on the basis of the analyses of sales results prepared by the Company.
-We assessed the specific valuation allowances recognised for outlet goods on the basis of comparable sales transactions in the 2024 financial year.
+We assessed the specific valuation allowances recognised for outlet merchandise on the basis of comparable sales transactions in the 2024 financial year.

-Finally, we set expected values for the required valuation allowances on the basis of the aforementioned calculation methods and compared these with the company's calculations.
+Finally, we formed an expectation for the necessary valuation allowances on the basis of the aforementioned calculation principles and compared these with the company's calculations.